Few-shot News Recommendation via Cross-lingual Transfer: Experiment Evaluation

-\paragraph{Datasets and preprocessing} We use two widely used datasets MIND (English)\footnote{https://msnews.github.io with Microsoft Research License Terms.}~\cite{wu-etal-2020-mind} and Adressa (Norwegian)\footnote{https://reclab.idi.ntnu.no/dataset with CC BY-NC-SA 4.0 license.}~\cite{10.1145/3106426.3109436} to conduct our experiments.
-MIND is a news recommendation dataset released by Microsoft in 2020.
-It includes massive user-news interactions in MSN news website.
-Adressa is a news recommendation dataset released by NTNU in 2017.
-It includes Norwegian news and user-news interactions in Norwegian on the platform Adresseavisen.
-We construct two few-shot transfer settings: Adressa -> MIND and MIND -> Adressa.
-To imitate the real-world scenario, for the news of the target domain during training, we only use news published before the date of test set.
-For both settings, we randomly select 0 (zero-shot), 500, 1000, 1500, 2000 users and their interactions in the target domain as the few-shot training samples.
-More details can be found in Table \ref{tab1}.
-In Adressa -> MIND, we randomly selected 14,958 Adressa users who click news on January 6, 2017 to construct the training set in source domain, and the reading history of these users collected from January 1, 2017 to January 5, 2017.
-For the target domain dataset, we randomly selected 20\% of users and their interactions in dev set of MINDlarge as the validation set and the other 80\% as the test set.
-In MIND -> Adressa, we randomly selected 10,000 users and their interactions from the training set of MINDlarge as the source domain training set.
-For the target domain, we randomly selected 20\% of all users and their interactions on Jan.
-7, 2017 as the validation set and the other 80\% as the test set.
+\paragraph{\textbf{Few-shot (zero-shot) transfer setting.} } We construct two few-shot transfer settings: Adressa -> MIND and MIND -> Adressa.
+In both transfer settings, the training samples in the target domain are prepared in the few-shot scenario by randomly selecting 200 users, each of which only has two news interactions (2-shot), or four news interactions (4-shot).
+The zero-shot scenario has no training samples in the target domain.
+To imitate the real-world few-shot scenario, the news in selected trainig samples were published before the date of test set.
+More details about the training and test dataset can be found in Table \ref{tab1}.
+In MIND -> Adressa, we randomly selected 10,000 users and their news interactions from the training set of MINDlarge as the source domain training set.
+We randomly selected 40\% of all users and their interactions in Adressa on Jan.
+7, 2017 as the validation set and the other 60\% as the test set in the target domain.
+In Adressa -> MIND, we randomly selected 10,000 Adressa users who click news on January 6, 2017 to construct the training set in source domain, and include also the reading history of these users collected from January 1, 2017 to January 5, 2017.
+For the target domain dataset, we randomly selected 40\% of users and their interactions in dev set of MINDlarge as the validation set and the other 60\% as the test set.